Bayesian Posterior Interval Calibration to Improve the Interpretability of Observational Studies: Results

 where $\hat{w}$ is the number of times that the true effect size is contained in the confidence interval calculated by the calibrated and uncalibrated procedures, divided by the number of observations that were tested, $w = 0.95$ to represent the 95\% coverage of the true effect size, and $T = 4$ for the four hazard ratios (1, 1.5, 2, and 4).

-The RMSE for the Optum database using calibration is about 0.05 while without calibration, it is about 0.61.
+The RMSE for the Optum database using calibration is about 0.03 while without calibration, it is about 0.60.
 Figure \ref{fig:RMSE_AllControls_Depression} shows the calculated RMSE for each database.
 Overall, the uncalibrated procedure has higher error than the calibrated procedure.
-Interestingly, the CCAE database has the lowest error among the two procedures, compared to the Optum database.

 {\bf Train on Only Negative Controls}